sob0o/IoT-Device-Simulation-and-SCADA-Integration-with-Ignition/README.md

 # IoT Device Simulation with MQTT, Docker, and Ignition Integration

 This project simulates IoT devices using Docker containers, publishes sensor data via an MQTT broker (Mosquitto), and visualizes it in real-time using Ignition.
+Ignition is also utilized for setting up alarms based on real-time data thresholds.
 The data is stored in a PostgreSQL database and managed via pgAdmin.
 It provides a complete framework for simulating, processing, and visualizing IoT sensor data, making it ideal for testing IoT systems and real-time analytics.

 ---